CSA-FEDERATE/Proposed-BuildingBlocks/BB-EST/Generator/BB_Commercial_Vehicle_Information_Specifications.md

-# Offboard Config Tool for TSN
+# Commercial Vehicle Information Specifications

 ## BB Tags(s)
 <!-- Tag(s) define in which area(s) (cloud, in-vehicle) the BB is executed, and what type of BB it is (tool, process, microservice) -->